LtqxWYEG/ShitStuckToYourMouse/README.md

 (_/               (_/                  (_/       )   /             (_/   '
                                                 (__ /
 ```
+Updates:
+--> MULTITHREADING!
+YAY!!
+But it's done in the easiest way possible: Launch N amount of sparkles.pyw and divide number of particles by number of threads.
+Hehe.
+Why didn't I come up with that earlier?
+        - Performance now SOMETIMES multiplied by N of threads!
+SOMETIMES = Low amount of particles: 2 threads best; High amount: 4 best.
+Maybe the Windows desktop window manager craps on it?
+        - Can now spawn particles in the neighborhood of 300 - per frame - other with no FPS reduction.
+(Yea, I still don't understand time dilation.
+I'm not a physicist.)
+        - Performance is now only limited by how big the rectangle is that is being updated every frame.
+Need to find some way to lower area, but not with a huge amount of rectangles.
+Spacial hashes?
+- Finally explained what is going on with each setting: There are two vectors.
+Sometimes they're added.
+You can manipulate them
+- Sparkles now with rotation!
+Random or controlled, bilateral and for both vector.
+- The strength of all slider and other options is now somewhat normalized and within practical bounds.
+- Interpolation now no longer leaves out one "slot" of 1/3s of "moved distance" ...
+It's much more smooth looking!
+- Velocity limit not global and not hard.
+It's soft!
+Flacid even.
+No need to harden it, too: The particles rub it juuust right. :P
+- Internal: Variables now have much better names

+---

 Yea boy!
 You like the 00s?
 Radical!
 Get some _*very elegant*_ shit stuck to your mouse - *like ppl did in the early 00s!
 Yay!!* Waste some CPU-cycles with nice visuals! ...
 The 00s!!
 Who cares about 5% CPU!
 Sense?
 00!
 Get this shit stuck to your mouse cursor!
 Now!
 NOW!

 Draws a very nice looking sparkle/glitter/smoke/fire effect following/on your mouse.